What is an electricity easement?

 - Have the pool surrounded by timber decking or pavers.
 These can help to reduce the risk from currents passing through the ground near pools.

-- If your pool is directly below the conductors or within 40m of a transmission tower, please complete an easement enquiry form so that the situation can be assessed.
-In some cases the pool may need to be relocated clear of the conductors or tower.
+If your pool is directly below powerlines or within 40m of a transmission tower, please complete an enquiry form so that the situation can be assessed.